Lupton family: Legacy

 Many memorials to the Lupton family lie within Leeds Minster.
 More recent memorials are found in St John's Church in Roundhay, and Mill Hill Chapel, where a stained glass window commemorates the family.

 By the outbreak of the Second World War the land at Potternewton Hall and Newton Hall – the Newton Park Estate – had become the largest private housing estate in Leeds.
 Elinor and Elizabeth Lupton were the third generation to inhabit Beechwood.
 They regularly opened their gardens to the public during the 1940s and 1950s.
 During the late 1970s and 1980s, Beechwood College was a base for co-operative education and for a time housed the office of the Industrial Common Ownership Movement (ICOM).

 Farmland surrounding Beechwood was sold to Leeds City Council by the 1950s for the Seacroft council estate and 500 council houses, shops, parks and Beechwood Primary School were built on it.
 Beechwood, the Georgian mansion remained in the family into the 1990s.
 In 2014, Mr M., Mr D. and Ms H. Lupton, great nephews and niece of Elinor and Elizabeth Lupton, retained ownership of some of the estate.
 They were keen to ensure that, despite housing developments on Asket Hill, as wildlife lovers, they would protect their family's land, "just as their great aunts had done years ago".
 The Lupton name is commemorated in Leeds by the Leeds University's Lupton Residences, Lupton House at Leeds Grammar School, the Leeds street names Lupton Avenue and Lupton Street and Lupton's Field at Asket Hill, Roundhay.

+The D and L of DLA Piper are in honour of Thomas Townend Dibb and Charles Lupton.

 One block of the Quarry Hill flats, built in 1938 in Leeds, was named Lupton House, and Lupton Hall at Bedales School, was named after Geoffrey Lupton.